-Programme Code: FCA16 NQF Exit Level: 9 Plan Code: FFAURBR60 Total NQF Credits: 180
+Programme Code NQF Exit Level: 9 Plan Code: FFAU RBR61 Total NQF Credits: 180 Course Code Course Description NQF Credits NQF Level A candidate must complete courses listed under a), b) and c) below: a) Core Courses : The following cou urses are prescribed: ARPL 7010A Understanding Cities of the South 20 9 ARPL7074A Theory Politics and Governa nce of Extended Urbanisation 20 9

-Course Code Course Description NQF Credits NQF Level A candidate must complete courses listed under a), b) and c) below: a) Core Courses : The following cou urses are prescribed: ARPL 7010A Understanding Cities of the South 20 9 ARPL7074A Theory Politics and Governance of Extended Urbanisation 20 9 Senate may permit a candidate to replace the above course(s vel of master, relevant to the field of urban studies and offere Planning. b) Elective Course A candidate must es: select one of the two options listed below: i) SOSS7070A Ad dvanced Statistics for Demographic Survey and Analysis 30 9 the level of maste selects SOSS7070A, will be required to complete in addition r, relevant to the field of urban studies and offered by the Sch g a minimum of 20 credits . ii) ARPL7040A R esearch Methods 10 9 the level of maste selects ARPL7040A will be required to complete in addition, r, relevant to the field of urban studies at the level of master a ion approved by the Senate , yielding a minimum of 20 credit at this or and ther tertiary Senate may permit a candidate to replace an elective course I of master at this or another tertiary education institution app Im of 20 credits. ust also pass a Research Report (ARPL7053A) yielding 90 cre riate to the field of urban studies and approved by the Senate QF level 9
+Course Code Course Description NQF Credits NQF Level e Senate may permit a candidate to replace the above c evel of master, relevant to the field of urban studies and Planning. b) Elective Cours A candidate mus ses: st select one of the two options listed below: i) SOSS7070A A dvanced Statistics for Demographic Survey and Analys is 30 9 the level of mast o selects SOSS7070A, will be required to complete in a er, relevant to the field of urban studies and offered by ng a minimum of 20 credits . ii) ARPL7040A I Research Methods 10 9 the level of mast o selects ARPL7040A will be required to complete in ac er, relevant to the field of urban studies at the level of n tion approved by the Senate , yielding a minimum of 20 naster at this or an other tertiary course at the leve e Senate may permit a candidate to replace an elective el of master at this or another tertiary education instituti num of 20 credits . nust also pass a Research Report (ARPL7053A) yielding priate to the field of urban studies and approved by the IQF level 9 o, in the opinion of the Senate , lacks the necessary GIS and graphic skills, may be required to comp plete part of or all of the cours e: